linuxmaier/canvas-box-game/README.md

 animation.js

 This runs the animation loop that powers the game.
-It iterates through an array containing all the game shapes and figures out where they're going, moves them there, draws them and kicks off the next frame.
+It iterates through an array containing all the game shapes and figures out where they're going, moves them there, checks to see if there are any collisions, draws them and kicks off the next frame.

 shapes.js